-Ours is a very sond army, Gen. Lia said the honest fall was that this Army has never had before such competent senior commanders.
-The said the credit went to his subordinates because whatever had been achieved during this tenure was because of their help and co-operation.
+Ours is a very sond Army, Gen. Lia shad, the honest tall was that this Army has never had before such competent senior commanders.
+He said the credit went to his subordhnates because whatever had been achieved during this tenure was because of their help and cooperation.

-He said the Armed Forces had been involved in four long months in the law and order situation but there had not been a single case of indiscipline.
-The discipline of the Armed Forces was unparalleled in the history of the world "Today the Armed Forces stand solid as a rock" he said stand solid as a rock", he said.
+He said the Armed Forces had been involved in four long months in the law and order situation but there had not been a single case of indiscip line.
+The discipline of the Armed Forces was unparalleled in the history of the world "Today the Armed Forces stand solid as a rock", he said.
+Gen. Mohammad Zia-ul-Haq tan and it dictates the political vibrations in the country.
+But ne emphatically said that the Pakistan Army belongs to Pakistan and it has the proud privilege of having representation from the four regions comprising Pakistan.

-Gen. Mohammad Zia-ul-Haq said many stories had been built up about Lahore by for eign journalists who did not fully understand the circumstances in Pakistan.
+Gen. Mohammad Zia-ul-Haq said many stories had been built up about Lahore by foreign journalists who did not fully understand the circumstances in Pakistan.
 He said it was asserted in these stories that there had been dissentions for the first time in the Army and that the Punjabi Army was not willing to fire at Punjabis".